Featured Researcher - Archive

 - development of wireless controls.

-Dr. Eirini Tsiropoulou (UNM)
+Eirini Tsiropoulou (UNM)

 Exciting strides are being made by the UNM team, led by Dr. Tsiropoulou, in the world of wireless communications and renewable energy with the introduction of Integrated Access and Backhaul (IAB) technology.
 This innovative approach aims to overcome the limitations of mesh networking by dynamically allocating spectrum across access and wireless backhaul levels, boosting efficiency.
 A major breakthrough comes in the form of joint optimization, where energy efficiency and low latency are achieved while navigating the constraints of heliostat-related energy availability and latency to support closed-loop control functionalities.
 Moreover, the project sets a new trajectory by testing the IAB approach with IEEE 802.11ax and IEEE 802.15.4 standards across various CSP field sizes and wireless connections, resulting in a comprehensive design roadmap.eirini@unm.edu

-Dr. Margaret Gordon (Sandia)
+Margaret Gordon (SNL)

 Dr. Gordon completed her doctorate in inorganic chemistry with a focus on sol-gel chemistry of polar inorganic anions, crystallography, and density functional theory simulations at the Northwestern University.
 From 2017 to 2021 she served as the Deputy Director for the DuraMAT Consortium.
 Margaret now has numerous publications and several patents and since 2021 has managed the Concentrating Solar Technologies group of 30+ members at Sandia, and the National Solar Thermal Test Facility which is the only large-scale high-flux testing facility in North America.megord@sandia.gov